Accessibility Tools

 Wychavon electoral ward boundary review

-The commission recommended that the number of electoral wards in Wychavon should be reduced by five to 27 wards.
+The commission recommended the number of electoral wards in Wychavon should be reduced by five to 27 wards.
 The number of councillors will be cut from 45 to 43.

 These arrangements were used for the first time at the Wychavon District Council election on Thursday, 4 May 2023.

-Find out more about the LGBCE electoral review of Wychavon.
+Find out more about the LGBCE electoral review of Wychavon

 Parliamentary Constituency Boundary Review

 Changes have been made which affect our district.
-Find out more about the Boundary Commission for England review of Parliamentary constituencies.
+Find out more about the Boundary Commission for England review of Parliamentary constituencies

 Register of Electors